h2oai/tutorials/H2O LLM Studio/get-started-with-llm-studio/get-started-with-llm-studio.md

 ![llm-studio-download-llm-model](assets/llm-studio-download-llm-model.jpg)

-For pushing LLM Model into Hugging Face:
+For pushing the LLM Model into Hugging Face:

 1. Click on ```Push checkpoint to huggingface```
 2. Enter your account name